Yann Songo'o

-Yann Songo'o (born 19 November 1991) is a professional footballer who plays as a defender for Walsall, on loan from Bradford City.
+Yann Songo'o (born 19 November 1991) is a professional footballer who plays as a defender for and captains National League club Morecambe.
 Born in France, he has represented Cameroon at youth level.

 Club career

 Early years

 Songo'o began his career in Spain, playing in Deportivo's youth categories.
 He then had a short period in the French club FC Metz, and in 2009 he was moved to Spain, playing for Real Zaragoza's youth ranks.
 After one season with Zaragoza B, he was moved to freshly-promoted CE Sabadell FC.

 On 31 January 2012, Songo'o rescinded his contract with Sabadell, and in the same day he signed a contract with CF Pobla de Mafumet.

 United States

 On 13 December 2012, Songo'o signed with Major League Soccer club Sporting Kansas City.
 He was loaned to third-division Orlando City for the 2013 season.

 Songo'o scored one goal in twelve appearances with Orlando City before mutually agreeing to terminate his contract with Sporting Kansas City in June 2013, effectively ending his loan as well.